 All teams should report to the registration table no later than 45 minutes prior to the beginning of the division in which they are competing.
-Team registration fees only cover those athletes taking the performance floor.
-Additional tickets for team alternates and/or "routine spotters" may be purchased at the event.

 You will need to submit an alphabetized list of all participating students as well as a signed USA participant release and waiver form (school and rec teams) for each participating student.
 We ask that all release and waiver forms be alphabetized by last name.